Hessian Leib Cavalry

 Origin and History

-During the War of the Austrian Succession, the unit served with the Austrian army in Saxony
+During the War of the Austrian Succession (1740–48), the regiment was attached to an Austrian corps serving in Saxony.

-After the Seven Years War, the unit only saw service against the French Revolutionary forces in 1792 before being disbanded in 1806.
+After the Seven Years War, the unit only saw service against the French Revolutionary forces in 1792.
+In 1813, the regiment was renamed "Leibkürrasiere-Regiment".
+It was disbanded in 1819.

 Service during the War

-On July 26 1757, the regiment took part to the battle of Hastenbeck where it fought in the center of the second line.
+On July 26, 1757, during the French invasion of Hanover, the regiment took part in the Battle of Hastenbeck where it fought in the centre of the second line.

-On May 26 1758, the regiment was with the corps of the prince von Anhalt in the camp of Coesfeld.
-On May 31, this corps accompanied Ferdinand in his offensive on the west bank of the Rhine.
-On June 12, during the aborted attack on the French positions at Rheinberg, the regiment was in the Spörckens (second) column of attack under major-general von Urff.
-On June 23, the regiment took part to the battle of Krefeld where it was deployed on the right wing under the command of the Erbprinz (hereditary prince) of Brunswick.
-On October 10, the regiment took part to the battle of Lutterberg where it was placed in the second line of the right wing.
+On May 26, 1758, the regiment was with the corps of the Prince von Anhalt in the camp of Coesfeld.
+On May 31, this corps accompanied Ferdinand of Brunswick in his offensive on the west bank of the Rhine.
+On June 12, during the aborted attack on the French positions at Rheinberg, the regiment was in the Spörcken's (second) column of attack under Major-General von Urff.
+On June 23, the regiment took part in the Battle of Krefeld where it was deployed on the right wing under the command of the Erbprinz (Hereditary Prince) of Brunswick.
+Towards the end of the battle, the regiment, which was part of Urff's Brigade, counter-charged the pursuing Royal-Carabiniers, allowing Holstein's remaining squadrons to deploy.
+After a number of successive furious charges and melees, the French cavalry was completely broken.
+On October 10, the regiment took part in the Battle of Lutterberg where it was placed in the second line of the right wing.

 Uniform